-GETPF can obtain a copy of any permanent file residing in a permanent file default set.
+GETPF can obtain a copy of any permanent file residing in a permanent file set of any of the linked mainframes.
 ATTACH can access only permanent files which reside on a device directly connected to the mainframe on which the job is executing.